en_USEnglish

 Check links regularly

-Regularly check all the internal links on your site to make sure they're still valid and functional.
-Broken links can harm the user experience and negatively affect your site's SEO.
+Regularly check all internal links on your site to ensure they are still valid and functional.
+Broken links can negatively affect user experience and your site's SEO.

 Using an XML sitemap